Resistance Test Devices

 - Advantage: Four-wire measurement

-- Advantage: High accuracy even with resistances less than 1 mΩ
+- Advantage: High accuracy even with resistances smaller than 1 mΩ

-- Advantage: Temperature compensation of the measured resistance (particularly important, e.g., for copper wires)
+- Advantage: Temperature compensation of the measured resistance (especially important, e.g., for copper wires)

 - Advantage: Temperature sensor measurement with temperature compensation